What Is Som Tum Tang?

 LET’S GET THIS RIGHT

-Why does my thai cucumber salad taste flat?
+Why does my Thai cucumber salad taste flat?

-Can I make this ahead of time?
+Can I make Thai cucumber salad ahead of time?

 FLAVOR PROFILE